 Benefit Description You Pay Educational classes and programs (cont.)
-Chronic Obstructive Pulmonary Disease (COPD) Program: This program helps members better manage their chronic lung disease (also known as emphysema).
+Standard Basic Chronic Obstructive Pulmonary Disease (COPD) Program: This program helps members better manage their chronic lung disease (also known as emphysema).
 GHP nurses focus on medication management, including taking the right medications and using inhalers properly.
 Other information about exercising, monitoring your condition, and stopping tobacco is stressed.
-Nothing HeartWise Program: Managing risk factors and promoting proper medication management is the focus of the HeartWise Program for members with heart disease.
+Nothing Nothing HeartWise Program: Managing risk factors and promoting proper medication management is the focus of the HeartWise Program for members with heart disease.
 Cholesterol and blood pressure management are key aspects of the program.
 Case managers/health managers provide education about diet and exercise, and coordinate recommended therapies with providers.
 Hypertension Program: Case managers/health managers assist members in learning what they can do to control blood pressure and reduce the risk of developing other health problems that can result from poorly controlled blood pressure.
 Osteoporosis Program: Osteoporosis affects both women and men and can have devastating effects.
 Knowing the impact of diet and exercise, as well as monitoring bone density are important components of this program.
 A nurse case manager/health manager works with the member and their health care provider to monitor bone density and find the right medications, if needed.
-Tobacco Cessation/E-cigarette Programs: including individual/group/telephone counseling, and for over the counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
+Tobacco Cessation: including individual/group/ telephone counseling, and for over the counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
 OTC drugs require a physician prescription.
 Nothing for counseling for up to four sessions per quit attempt and up to two quit attempts per year.
-Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence.
+Nothing for OTC and Nothing for counseling for up to four sessions per quit attempt and up to two quit attempts per year.
+Nothing for OTC and prescription drugs approved by the FDA to treat tobacco dependence. prescription drugs approved by the FDA to treat tobacco dependence.